antifragilesoftware/simple-boot-feign-consul-microservice-consumer/README.md

-# Sample Spring Boot Service that consumes another service through Feign and direct to a Url
+# Sample Spring Boot Service that consumes another service through Feign and Consul

 ## To Build into Docker using Maven